 Conversion Rate Optimization (CRO) is the vital practice of increasing the number of users on your page that actually convert.
-Especially when you pay for each click, CRO is key to ensure you aren’t paying for visitors who aren’t making you money in 2018.
+Especially when you pay for each click, CRO is key to ensure you aren’t paying for visitors who aren’t making you money.

 HubSpot reports that only 22% of companies are satisfied with their conversions.
 This means that CRO is still a leading necessity for competitive brands.
 The same survey reported that 63% of companies complained about generating more leads.
 On top of that, 40% struggled to prove the ROI of their marketing efforts.
 This is exactly why CRO is so important: it ensures you aren’t throwing money down the proverbial PPC drain.

-2018, like any year, will bring smarter and more digitally-versed users to the market.
 This means that your campaigns need to be all the more sophisticated and effective.
 Furthermore, the more CRO grows and evolves in the digital marketing world, the more important it is that you stand out from the crowd.
-Having said that, here are the best CRO trends for 2018 to keep your campaigns rolling on the gravy train.
+Having said that, here are the best evergreen CRO tips to keep your campaigns rolling on the gravy train.

 In the Pay-Per-Click (PPC) world, it’s no secret that the more you know about your customers the more successful you’ll be.
 Obsessing over your ideal clientele will help inform more than just design and copy.
 It will help you better target the exact users you’re looking to attract and convert.